bosch-aisecurity-aishield/watchtower/README.md

 python watchtower.py --repo_type=folder --path=<Enter path of Folder>
 ```

 ##### To scan the model files (.h5, .pb and .keras)
-To scan the model files in .h5, .pb and .keras format, use the --scan_tf_model argument together with any of the Repo.
+To scan the model files in .h5, .pb and .keras format, use the **--scan_tf_model** argument together with any of the Repo.
+This is currently supported for Linux OS Systems.
 For Example for github:

 ```python